KatinkaBu/cloud-music-diary/README.md

 Feel free to reach out or follow progress on GitHub.
 This project is part of my community space: Cat’s Cloud on Discord.
-This text/project suggestion was created by/with Chat GPT.
+This text/project suggestion was created with Chat GPT.